Find a Lawyer by Practice

 Find a Lawyer by Location

 Medical malpractice occurs when a healthcare professional such as a doctor, nurse, surgeon, or medical facility, such as a clinic, hospital, or emergency room, does not exercise a proper standard of care, which results in the serious injury or wrongful death of a patient.
 If a medical professional’s treatment fails to meet something called the “standard of care”, it qualifies as medical malpractice.

-Common types of medical malpractice include doctor errors, bacterial infections, misdiagnosis, medical negligence, failure to diagnose, delay in diagnosis, and surgical errors such as operating on the wrong body part or leaving objects in the body after surgery.
-When any of these mistakes occur, the healthcare professional puts their patient at greater risk for further complications or even death.
+Common types of medical malpractice include doctor errors, bacterial infections, misdiagnosis, medical negligence, failure to diagnose, birth injuries, delay in diagnosis, medical product liability and surgical errors such as operating on the wrong body part or leaving objects in the body after surgery.
 Prescribing the wrong medication or prescribing a medication incorrectly is another alarmingly common example of medical malpractice.